 In terms of capture I tend to rely on procdump (you can see several examples here) but in the case of a stack overflow exception the traditional option of –e (for exceptions) does not work in the way you would expect, in most cases you simply do not capture anything.

-So here is the first example that I use to capture stack overflows:
+So here is a couple of examples that I use to capture stack overflows, the first representing the very basic approach:

 procdump -e -f C00000FD.STACK_OVERFLOW -g -ma app.exe